 You need the jacket and pants, along with the accessories covered in the next section.
 You can personalize the jacket by picking from the lapels you would be used to on a suit; shawl or peaked lapels are preferable, as the notched type isn’t formal enough for a tux.
 The shawl lapel without a noticeable cut or notch is popular and classy, while the peaked lapel is somewhat less formal but still looks great.

 No vents are the standard when it comes to tuxedo jackets, but side vents are also acceptable.

 The other features, including the buttons and pockets, tend to be standard to a tux rather than personalized.
 For the pants, you can pick whether they are pleated or flat-fronted.
 A satin stripe down each of the sides is normally standard as well.

 Other than that, you get to decide whether you want the optional pieces.
 You could add a vest or cummerbund to go under the jacket.
 You can also pick a pocket square or skip one.

 To get the full look, it’s not just about the tuxedo itself.
 You’ll ruin the look completely if you don’t pair it with a quality white dress shirt, preferably choosing custom shirts.
 You also need a black bow tie—with a matching finish to the tuxedo’s satin detail—and black patent leather dress shoes.
 It’s also not a bad idea (but still optional) to have cufflinks and a nice watch.

 You’ll be able to pick from different styles for your accessories to personalize your tux.

 Start designing your custom tux and custom shirts through Enzo Custom.
+When you book a private appointment with us, all of our expert clothiers will be happy to assist you with all of your questions and concerns.
 Feel free to stop by one of our showrooms in New York, Philadelphia, Charlotte, Washington, D.C., Chicago, or Beverly Hills, California.
 You can also create a custom suit through our website.